huge feeding workups

 The sight, the sound and the smell of thousands of seabirds in a feeding workup is an incredible birding experience and a real highlight of the spring and summer seabird tours out to The Petrel Station.

-In the past we've encountered workups of 50,000+ seabirds, which is an absolutely amazing sight to witness up close.
+In the past we’ve encountered workups of 100,000+ seabirds, which is an absolutely amazing sight to witness up close.
 Often in the mix you'll also get Fluttering Shearwater, Red-billed Gulls and Gannets, and in smaller numbers Flesh-footed & Sooty Shearwater, and the occasional Albatross bombing through it all.
-In amongst all this will usually be a massive school of Trevally pushing the krill along.
+In amongst all this will usually be a massive school of Trevally pushing the krill and zooplankton along.

 It really is a mind-blowing birding spectacle to witness.

-In summer as the krill thin out, the target prey shifts to baitfish workups where the bigger fish, marlin, dolphins and whales will be forcing the baitfish into dense balls that everything is feeding on, including the seabirds.
-In this type of workup, seabirds are generally more spread out compared to the krill madness, and are often taking scraps left over from the messy fish eaters.
+In summer as the krill and zooplankton thin out, the target prey shifts to baitfish workups where the bigger fish, marlin, dolphins and whales will be forcing the baitfish into dense balls that everything is feeding on, including the seabirds.
+In this type of workup, seabirds are generally more spread out compared to the spring workups, and are often taking scraps left over from the messy fish eaters.

 When the seabirds aren’t busy in feeding workups they'll often settle on the ocean in huge rafts that can cover large areas.

-Does being out amongst stunning seabirds sound like you?
-Must be time to come out to The Petrel Station.
+Does being amongst thousands of seabirds sound like you?
+Book a spring or summer tour out to The Petrel Station.

 keep updated